IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance.rst

 Parameters
 ----------

-  volumes (False, list, None)
-    List of volumes

-  name (True, str, None)
+  keys (True, list, None)
-    (Required for new resource) Instance name
+    (Required for new resource) SSH key Ids for the instance

-  tags (False, list, None)
-    list of tags for the instance

   network_interfaces (False, list, None)